Aditya-Kabra/Home/README.md

 This is my playground to share my experiments, ideas, projects, and learnings.

 About me:
 I am a Scientist, Entrepreneur and Builder.
-Currently, I am deepdiving into AI world.
-I am learning, building projects, experimenting with Generative AI, Deeplearning and Machine Learning models and also developing curated learning materials for kids and teachers.
+Currently, I am deepdiving into AI world (Generative AI - LLMs, Multimodals, etc.; Deeplearning and Machine Learning).
+I am learning, building projects, experimenting with models and developing curated learning materials for kids and teachers.

 Contact: adityakabra47@gmail.com